-The Manage Applications screen has four tabs, with lists of applications and their components in each.
-At the bottom of each tab is a graph of the memory used by the items in the list and amount of free memory.
+The Apps screen has five tabs, with lists of applications and their components in each.
+At the top of each tab is a graph of the memory used by the items in the list and amount of free memory.

 Touch an application, process, or service in a list to open a screen with details about it and, depending on the item, to change its settings, stop it or uninstall it